Arcadi-dCC/sudokuSolver/README.md

 ![cmd_program_400p](https://github.com/user-attachments/assets/544e72a2-f76d-4a11-8213-bc86837fb7d9)\
 Figure 1.
 The program solving a sudoku.

-The application has been developed entirely with C programming language.
+The application has been developed with C programming language.

 # Installation
 Simply download and extract the compressed folder suitable to your machine according to its architecture: